CaptainCrouton89/use-ai/README.md

 ## Installation Scripts

-This boilerplate includes convenient installation scripts for different MCP clients:
+Install the MCP server for different clients:

 ```bash
 # For Claude Desktop